-- Section 1: The officers of the group shall be a President, Vice President, Secretary and Treasurer.
-Two or more principal offices may not be held by the same person. - Section 2: The President shall be the principal officer of the group and shall supervise and control the affairs of the group.
-The President will preside at all membership meetings. - Section 3: In the absence of the President, the Vice President shall perform the duties of the President. - Section 4: The Secretary shall keep minutes of the membership meetings and see that all notices are given in accordance with the bylaws, keep current membership list, and in general, perform all duties related to the office of Secretary. - Section 5: The Treasurer shall have custody and be responsible for the collection and disbursements of all funds of the group.
+Section 1.
+The officers of this group shall be a President, Vice President, Secretary, and Treasurer.
+Two or more principal offices may not be held by the same person.

+Section 2.
+The president shall be the principal officer of the group and shall supervise and control the affairs of the group.
+The president will preside at all membership meetings.

+Section 3.
+In the absence of the President, the Vice President shall perform the duties of the President.

+Section 4.
+The Secretary shall keep minutes of the membership meetings and see that all notices are given in accordance with the bylaws, keep a current membership list and, in general, perform all duties related to the office of Secretary.

+Section 5.
+The Treasurer shall have custody and be responsible for the collection and disbursements of all funds of the group.
 The Treasurer will prepare and present a financial report at each meeting.
-(An adult advisor shall co-sign all deposits, checks, and financial statements.) - Section 6: The officers shall be elected by ballot at a time and in a manner prescribed by the membership to serve for one year or until removed from office for just cause or until their successors are elected and assume office.
+(An advisor shall co-sign all deposits, checks, and financial statements.)

+Section 6.
+The officers shall be elected by ballot at a time and in a manner prescribed by the membership to serve for one year or until removed from office for just cause or until their successors are elected and assume office.
 The officer's terms shall commence at the close of the meeting at which they are elected.

-ARTICLE FIVE Advisors
+ARTICLE FIVE

+Advisors

-- Section 1: An Advisory Council will consist of parents, elders, other concerned adults, and representatives of various agencies serving Native American youth. - Section 2: The members of the Advisory Council will help facilitate meetings, offer guidance to youth, chaperone functions and activities of the youth council, and assist youth council members in fulfilling their responsibilities.
-One (or more) members of the Advisory Council will serve as the primary advisor(s) of the youth council. - Section 3: At least one member of the Advisory Council must be present at all youth council meetings and functions.
+Section 1.
+An Advisory Council will consist of parents, elders, other concerned adults, and representatives of various youth-serving agencies.

+Section 2.
+The role of the members of the Advisory Council is to help facilitate meetings, offer guidance to youth, chaperone functions and activities of the youth council, and assist youth council members in fulfilling their responsibilities.
+One or two members of the Advisory Council will be selected to serve as primary advisors of the youth council.

+Section 3.
+At least one member of the Advisory Council must be present at all youth council meetings and functions.

-ARTICLE SIX Meetings
+ARTICLE SIX

+Meetings

-- Section 1: The youth council membership shall meet a minimum of three times a year.
+Section 1.
+The group, as a whole, shall meet a minimum of three times a year.
 A notice of time, place and agenda will be provided to all voting members at least fifteen days prior to the meeting.
 These meetings will consist of a business meeting followed by a social or recreational function.
 The business meeting will include reports from officers and/or special committees.
-Planning and duties for future business and social functions will be delegated during the business meetings. - Section 2: The presence of eight (8) voting members of the council shall be required to constitute a quorum necessary to conduct the Youth Council's business.
+Planning and duties for future business and social functions will be delegated during the business meetings.

+Section 2.
+The presence of eight (8) voting members of the council shall be required in order to constitute a quorum necessary for the conduct of the Youth Council's business.

-Section 3: All regular and special meetings of the Youth Council shall be conducted in accordance with Robert's Rules of Order and consist of an agenda to include:
+Section 3.
+All regular and special meetings of the Youth Council shall be conducted in accordance with Robert's Rules of Order and consist of an agenda to include:

 - 1. Roll Call

-- 2. Determination quorum
+- 2. Determination of quorum

 - 3. Reading of minutes of previous meeting

-- 4. Reports of Officers
+- 4. Reports of officers

 - 5. Reports of special committees

 - 6. Old business

 - 7. New business

 - 8. Announcements

 - 9. Adjournment

-ARTICLE SEVEN Committees
+ARTICLE SEVEN

+Committees

 Committees shall be established by the President from time to time as deemed necessary to carry out the work of the group.
 The Committee Chairperson will be appointed by the President.
-The Committee Chairperson will be responsible for appointing others to serve on the Committee.
+The Committee Chair person will be responsible for appointing others to serve on the Committee.
 The President shall be a member of all committees.

-ARTICLE EIGHT Affiliation
+ARTICLE EIGHT

+Affiliation